 Some layouts give you the option of adding your own backgrounds and text.
 This is your opportunity not only to personalize your book further, but also give your reader more information with location captions, journal entries, quotes, maps, tickets or playbooks.

-Mpix (www.mpix.com) gives you the option of creating both hardcover and softcover books in eight sizes, ranging from 5.5x5.5-inch squares to 11x8.5-inch landscape or portrait orientations.
+Mpix (www.mpix.com) gives you the option of creating both hardcover and softcover books in eight sizes, ranging from 5.5×5.5-inch squares to 11×8.5-inch landscape or portrait orientations.
 The minimum and maximum page counts are dependent on the cover option chosen, anywhere from 12 to 50 pages.
 The software is basic and intuitive to use, following drag-and-drop methodology.
 Once you load your images into the software, you can place them into templates, switch templates for each individual page, customize image and text positioning, and add borders or backgrounds.
 If you prefer to do your work unplugged from the web, you can download the Desktop Solution software directly to your computer.
 Hardcovers are available in various colors or can be custom-printed.
 Text stock, pearl and linen papers are available.
+MyPublisher (www.mypublisher.com) offers four books, ranging from a Mini Book (at 3.5×2.75 inches) to a Deluxe Hardcover (at 15×11.5 inches).
+Once the Book Maker software is downloaded to your computer, you have the option to let the software arrange your photos in chronological order, creating a book in as quickly as two minutes, or crafting your own story through drag and drop, custom layouts, image brightening and cropping, and text formatting.
+Books are autosaved as you edit and customer service is available by phone.
+Choose between standard pages or lay-flat pages in a variety of papers including standard, super gloss, superior or heavier deluxe.
+Covers can be customized for a photo finish, book jacket, linen or leather.
+Additional final touches include end sheets, slip cases and gift boxes.